michmash2010/work-day-scheduler/README.md

 Coming soon!

 ## Description
-This quiz page currently in development features JQuery, Bootstrap, and the legacy Moment.js in addition to HTML, CSS, and JavaScript.
+This page currently in development features JQuery, Bootstrap, and the legacy Moment.js in addition to HTML, CSS, and JavaScript.

-## Code Quiz Webpage Screenshot
+## Work Day Scheduler Webpage Screenshot
-![A screenshot of the finished Code Quiz webpage will appear here when it's done, ideally.]
+![A screenshot of the finished Work Day Scheduler webpage will appear here when it's done, ideally.]

 ## Credits
-Starter Code and a mock-up for the basic design/appearance of the Code Quiz Webpage and the example questions were included in the assignment.
+Starter Code and a mock-up for the basic design/appearance of the Work Day Scheduler Webpage and the example questions were included in the assignment.